cdellacqua/channel.js/README.md

   the transmitting end calls `send(...)` or `sendWait(...)`;
 - `iter()/[Symbol.asyncIterator]()`, to consume the channel buffer using an async iterator;
 - `close()`, to close the channel.
 This will also reject all pending receiving Promises;
-- `closed`/`closed$`, boolean getter and store that can be used to check if the channel has been closed, i.e. the `close()` method has been called by either the receiving or transmission end of the channel;
+- `closed$`, a store store that can be used to check if the channel has been closed, i.e. the `close()` method has been called by either the receiving or transmission end of the channel;
-- `canRead`/`canRead$`, boolean getter and store that can be used to check if the channel can be consumed, that is its buffer is not empty and the channel is not closed;
+- `canRead$`, a boolean store that can be used to check if the channel can be consumed, that is its buffer is not empty and the channel is not closed;
-- `filledInboxSlots`/`filledInboxSlots$`, number getter and store that can be used to check how much space is filled in the transmission buffer;
+- `filledInboxSlots$`, a store that can be used to check how much space is filled in the transmission buffer;
-- `pendingRecvPromises`/`pendingRecvPromises$`, number getter and store that can be used to check how many `recv` calls are pending.
+- `pendingRecvPromises$`, a store that can be used to check how many `recv` calls are pending.

 This library provides a function called `makeChannel` to create `Channel<T>` objects.